oneLphil/Unslack/deliverables/iteration-03.review.md

  * From most to least important.
  * Refer/link to artifact(s) that show that a goal/task was met/completed.
  * If a goal/task was not part of the original iteration plan, please mention it.

+FROM plan:

+##### Synchronize the extension and the server
+* After finishing the chrome extension and the server code, we will synchronize the two together so data can be saved and read from a file.
+* Write test cases and test that the extension works and is able to communicate with the server.

 #### Goals and/or tasks that were planned but not met/completed: